 I recently went to Trader Joe’s and saw that they had some Pumpkin Scone cookies on sale.
 It seemed almost too good to be true when I laid my eyes on them, but I definitely wanted to re-create these and have them be a part of my keto repertoire as soon as possible.
 Truth be told, my girlfriend has a bit of a sweet tooth and was really insistent on having a keto version.
 So, after heading to the farmer’s market, I saw these beautiful squash on sale for only $1 per!
 I couldn’t resist as the memories of those delicious looking scone cookies entered my mind and decided to pick up a few to work on a replica.

-This is a delightfully delicious dish that combines the texture of a scone with the taste of a cookie.
+This is a delightfully delicious dish that combines the texture of a scone with the taste of a cookie and pairs great with keto eggnog.
 The best of both worlds!
 I thought it was an awesome concept when I first saw them, and I hope you think so, too.
 It tastes naturally sweet from the sweet lightning squash, but adding in the Torani really gives that blast of pumpkin spice flavor that we’re so used to during the fall season.
 The spicy, earthy and unique flavor the garam masala adds in addition to the traditional pumpkin pie flavoring of the Torani and cinnamon is sublime.

 I picked mine up from Penzeys Spices, but you can find this in most ethnic stores or online.
 If you have no way to get garam masala, you can always skip it and add a pumpkin pie spice blend of your own.